material-components/material-components-web/packages/mdc-radio/README.md

 * Select a single option from a list
 * Expose all available options
-* If available options can be collapsed, consider using a dropdown menu instead, as it uses less space.
+* If available options can be collapsed, consider using a dropdown menu instead to use less space.

 ![Radio button hero example for menu options](images/radio-button-hero.png)